ProfessionalWiki/chameleon/docs/testing.md

 test results in a way that CI testing would pick up on failures (and more importantly let deviations irrelevant for the test objective pass).

-Testing of the Chameleon styling will is done in a two-dimensional test space, the dimensions being
+Testing of the Chameleon styling is done in a two-dimensional test space, the dimensions being

 1. components and features: